kristianmandrup/feathers-rest-koa/README.md

 ## Status

-Under development!
+*Under development!*

-Using and based on `major` branches from [feathers](https://github.com/feathersjs/feathers) and [feathers-rest](https://github.com/feathersjs/feathers-rest).
+Bassed on the `major` branch (v3) of [feathers](https://github.com/feathersjs/feathers) and [feathers-rest](https://github.com/feathersjs/feathers-rest).

 We might need a [feathers-koa](https://github.com/kristianmandrup/feathers-koa) package, similar to [feathers-express](https://github.com/feathersjs/feathers-express).

 `feathers-express` exports a function (by convention known as `expressify`) to wrap a feathers app for that particular web application framework.

 Please help work on [feathers-koa](https://github.com/kristianmandrup/feathers-koa) to make it a reality!
+Initial work has started...

 ## About